CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Experiments

 \subsubsection{SWE-Bench-Lite}

 In our experiments, we use SWE-bench-Lite\footnote{\url{https://huggingface.co/datasets/princeton-nlp/SWE-bench_Lite}}, a curated subset of 300 problems from the original SWE-bench benchmark.
-It focuses on resolving GitHub issues by requiring models to modify multiple files to pass test cases, providing a manageable and reproducible dataset.
+It focuses on resolving GitHub issues by requiring models to modify multiple files to pass test cases, offering a manageable and reproducible dataset.
 SWE-bench-Lite also includes a pre-configured Docker container, ensuring consistent evaluation across systems and further standardizing the testing environment.

+We evaluate our retrieval-augmented generation pipeline using GPT-3.5-turbo as the code generator, with all generator parameters and decoding hyperparameters kept frozen.
+We also conduct parallel experiments with GPT-4o and observe similar trends, confirming that the performance gains from improved retrieval are consistent across model backends.

-Our results show that incorporating improved retrieval methods can significantly enhance the end-to-end performance of code retrieval-augmented generation, bringing it closer to using gold content and boosting problem-solving efficiency and accuracy.
+As shown in Table~\ref{repoeval}, our results show that incorporating improved retrieval methods significantly enhances end-to-end performance of code retrieval-augmented generation, bringing it closer to using gold content and boosting problem-solving efficiency and accuracy.